CRF250RX Features

 Throttle body

-With a 44mm venturi designed to speed up airflow, the throttle body reaps benefits at low engine operating speeds.
+With a 44mm venturi designed to increase airflow, the throttle body increases response at low engine speeds.
 You get power and snap right now.

 Bridged-box piston